haproxytech/kubernetes-ingress/README.md

 - Pull requests are welcome!
 - For commit messages and general style please follow the haproxy project's [CONTRIBUTING guide](https://github.com/haproxy/haproxy/blob/master/CONTRIBUTING) and use that where applicable.
 - Please use `golangci-lint run` from [github.com/golangci/golangci-lint](https://github.com/golangci/golangci-lint) for linting code.

-- Join our [HAProxy Community Slack](haproxy.slack.com) and you're welcome to ask questions, get some help, etc in the [#ingress-controller](https://haproxy.slack.com/archives/CR9N5UNAZ) channel.
+### Discussion

+A Github issue is the right place to discuss feature requests, bug reports or any other subject that needs tracking.

+To ask questions, get some help or even have a little chat, you can join our [#ingress-controller](https://haproxy.slack.com/archives/CR9N5UNAZ) channel in [HAProxy Community Slack](haproxy.slack.com).

 ## License